edonadei/edonadei/README.md

 ### What i like

-I'm a big fan of big automated and self-healing infrastructures, and injecting chaos into it 💥💥💥 I love to build web products with it, because it's always more convenient to look at when you have a great interface attached to it.
+I'm a big fan of big automated and self-healing infrastructures, and injecting chaos into it.
+I also love to build web products with it, because it's always more convenient to look at when you have a great interface attached to it.

 ### Where i work